itzg/docker-minecraft-server/README.md

 ### Use RCON commands

 Feature is used run commands when the server starts, client connects, or client disconnects.
+**Notes:**
+* On clinet connect we only know there was a connection, and not who connected.
+RCON commands will need to be used for that.
+* Using '|-' is preferred for yaml, this make sure only the correct new lines are in place for the commands.

 **On Server Start:**